WhySoDk/spotify-lyrics-overlay/README.md

 ![image](https://github.com/user-attachments/assets/de58758b-26cf-4dd2-af4b-d51f7bfe2ba8)

 # How to use
+The program executable (.exe) is in the release folder.
+The program should run when you click on it.
 - The Spotify application is only need to create once, after that you can reuse th same Client ID.
 - If you already have Client ID, you can start at step 6.
 - And if you use remember Client ID, you can start at step 7.